Scientists Find More Evidence That Sex Might Be Good For Your Brain

 Clearly, sex seems to be good for the brains of rats—but what about humans?
-A new study published in the Archives of Sexual Behavior suggests that sex may very well be good our brains, too .
+A recent study published in the Archives of Sexual Behavior suggests that sex may very well be good our brains, too .

 In this study, researchers surveyed 78 heterosexual women aged 18-29 about the frequency with which they have penile-vaginal intercourse.
 These women then completed a common memory task.
 Specifically, they were shown a series of faces and abstract words (like “chastity”) and were asked to memorize them.
 Afterwards, participants were given a list of faces and words, some of which were from the memorization task and others that were brand new.
 Participants then had to report whether each face/word they saw was old or new.